goodloop/autoware_auto_mirror/docs/howto/perception-stack.md

 The steps above leverage a pcap file, however the `velodyne_node` can be connected directly to the sensor.
 Update the IP address and port arguments in the yaml file to connect to live hardware.

-When the `velodyne_node` is running resulting LiDAR point cloud can be visualized within `rviz` as a `sensor_msgs/PointCloud2` topic type.
-The data will look similar to the following image:
+When the `velodyne_node` is running, the resulting LiDAR point cloud can be visualized within `rviz` as a `sensor_msgs/PointCloud2` topic type.
+The data will look similar to the image shown below.

 We will now start with the [ray ground filter](../../../src/perception/filters/ray_ground_classifier) node, for which we will need the Velodyne driver that we ran previously and a pcap capture file